LonoCloud/lein-unison/README.md

 # lein-unison

-A Leiningen plugin automatically update projects that depend on a common project.
+A Leiningen plugin to automatically update projects that depend on a common project.

 Use this if: